danielssierrac/API_Petstore/README.md

 - Add a new pet to the system
 - Find a pet purchase request

-This document shows you how to add and update pet data.
+This document shows you how to add pet data.

 ## Adding a new pet
 This service allows users to enter new pet data into the system.